wagner-certat/intelmq/intelmq/bots/parsers/shadowserver/README.md

 Every bot-type is defined by a dictionary with three values:
 - `required_fields`: A list of tuples containing intelmq's field name, field name from data and an optional conversion function.
-Errors are raisen, when field does not exists in data.
+Errors are raised, when fields do not exist in the incoming event.
-- `optional_fields`: Same format as above, but does not raise errors of field does not exist.
+- `optional_fields`: Same format as above, but does not raise errors if a field does not exist.
 If there's no mapping to an intelmq field, you can give a tuple of showserver key and conversion function or not mention it at all.
   In both cases, the data will be added to extra.